1 Blessed is he whose transgressions are forgiven, whose sins are covered.

 7 You are my hiding place; you will protect me from trouble and surround me with songs of deliverance.
 Selah

 8 I will instruct you and teach you in the way you should go; I will counsel you and watch over you.

 9 Do not be like the horse or the mule, which have no understanding but must be controlled by bit and bridle or they will not come to you.

-10 Many are the woes of the wicked, but the LORD’s unfailing love surrounds the man who trusts in him.
+10 Many are the woes of the wicked, but the Lord’s unfailing love surrounds the man who trusts in him.

 11 Rejoice in the LORD and be glad, you righteous; sing, all you who are upright in heart!

 After you read this psalm go to psalm 51.
 These psalms were written after David’s great sin.
-These psalms show us the way we are to handle sin in our life.
+These psalms show us the way we are to handle sin in your life.
 Then I acknowledged my sin to you and did not cover up my iniquity.
 I said, “I will confess my transgressions to the LORD” and you forgave the guilt of my sin.

 However, if I continue to hide my sin then: When I kept silent, my bones wasted away through my groaning all day long.

 4 For day and night your hand was heavy upon me; my strength was sapped as in the heat of summer.

 Blessed is the theme of this psalm.
 The word is only used twice in this psalm; however it describes the right relationship we must have with the Lord.
 Look at the four conditions to be blessed of the Lord: